diya-agrawal1/SignSense-AI/architecture.md

 - Uses external inference APIs
 - Stores personal information remotely

 All computation is performed locally on the user's device.
+See `local-ai-verification.md` for the detailed, source-level audit backing this claim, and `TechnicalReport.md` §8 for the fuller privacy/permissions/storage writeup.

 ---